locobastos/ROMVault-After-Script/README.md

 This script allows to optimize the utilization of the disk space.

 # RESULT
-I'm currently working on the result to know if it worths but I've 15TB to work with.
+~~I'm currently working on the result to know if it worths but I've 15TB to work with.~~ As the process is taking too much time, I've used 3 HDD instead of 1 and have enough space now.
+I don't need anymore to use this script.